Kampung Kangkar Teberau Johor, Malaysia Travel Guide

 A large local market where you find fresh produce, meats, and local goods, granting insight into daily life.

-Limited in Johor Bahru itself, but some local craft shops are located in the heritage area, notably on Jalan Tan Hiok Nee.
+Limited in Johor Bahru itself, but some local craft shops can be found in the heritage area, notably on Jalan Tan Hiok Nee.

 A large outdoor premium outlet mall near Senai Airport, showing international designer and brand-name stores with discounted prices.